 What is the main palette of the painting?

-Why are white and blue colors used by the artist?
+Why exactly white and blue colors are used by the artist?

-A) light blue.
-Pale as a lily in the blue of cornflowers.
+A) light blue color.
+Pale as a lily in the azure of cornflowers.
 (Batyushkov)

-B) the color of the sky, the sea.
-Under it, a stream of lighter azure.
+B) the color of the sky, sea.
+Below him is a stream of lighter azure.
 (Lermontov)

 D) light blue paint.
 Prussian blue.